yhchen24/Missing-Density-PDB/README.md

 * Data processing of PDB files.
 Features available to extract in this module include: protein sequences to DataFrame, resolution of experiment, maximum anisotropic B factor in protein, and number of hydrophobic/nonpolar/electrically charged/special case residues
 * Prediction of missing residue coordinates.
 * A sample dataset is available for use in this package for users that are new to PDB files
+* See `functional_spec.py` and `component_spec.py` in the doc folder for more information on function and components.

 ## Example